Aureta Joins L.A. Fine Jewelry Brand as Creative Director

 “I want it to be an experience when you wear it,” Hoehn said of his work, which includes a partnership with multigenerational Beverly Hills jeweler Kazanjian, a rare gem specialist with a 5.5-carat red diamond, among other impressive stones.

 “I love the drama,” said Thomollari, dressed for a Zoom in a red and black polka-dot Moschino dress, a black bra top and a coiled pearl necklace.
-“I try to take risks and not take fashion too seriously,” she said of her approach to dressing when she’s globe-trotting to art fairs, and between her two rural homes in Pine Mountain Club, California and Stowe, Vermont.
+“I try to take risks and not take fashion too seriously,” she said of her approach to dressing when she’s globe-trotting to art fairs, and between her two rural homes in Central California and Stowe, Vermont.

 “Her job is living art.
 She’s like that every day even if she’s not seeing anyone.…For me, we’re a boutique company and it was a big decision to bring someone on, but it was really a no-brainer.
 I trust her taste and style.
 I’m a white T-shirt and jeans type of guy and I wear a lot of jewelry but she’s the total opposite,” said Hoehn.